-In a world where sustainable energy is becoming increasingly crucial, Professor Pranut Potiyaraj, Ph.D., and his team at the Metallurgy and Materials Science Research Institute, Chulalongkorn University, are pioneering an innovative project that holds the potential to revolutionize access to clean and affordable energy.
+In a world where sustainable energy is becoming increasingly crucial, Professor Pranut Potiyaraj, Ph.D. and his team at the Metallurgy and Materials Science Research Institute, Chulalongkorn University, are pioneering an innovative project that holds the potential to revolutionize access to clean and affordable energy.
 Their research focuses on the development of high-capacity zinc-ion batteries integrated with solar cells, offering an efficient and cost-effective solution for household electricity production.

 One of the main challenges of renewable energy sources like solar power is their intermittency.
-Traditional lithium-ion batteries, although widely used, have safety concerns and production costs that need to be addressed.
-However, zinc-ion batteries, which possess remarkable advantages.
-They boast high capacity, safety features, environmental sustainability, and cost-effectiveness.
-The research team capitalizes on Thailand's abundant zinc resources, particularly in the Doi Pha Dang in Tak Province, to produce these batteries.
+Traditional lithium-ion batteries, although widely used, are subject to safety concerns and the need to address production costs; however, zinc-ion batteries possess remarkable advantages.
+They boast high capacity, safety features, environmental sustainability, and cost-effectiveness, and the research team is able to capitalize on Thailand's abundant zinc resources, particularly in the Doi Pha Dang in Tak Province, to produce these batteries.

 The impact of this project is far-reaching, particularly in the context of Sustainable Development Goal 7 (SDG 7): Affordable and Clean Energy.
-By developing a dependable and affordable energy storage solution, it addresses the critical need for accessible and clean energy.
+By developing a dependable and affordable energy storage solution, the critical need for accessible and clean energy is addressed.
 This innovative approach can be a game-changer for off-grid communities and regions near protected areas, where traditional power infrastructure is impractical.
-Moreover, it has economic implications, reducing reliance on imported battery technology and fostering local production.
+Moreover, there are economic implications, such as reducing reliance on imported battery technology and fostering local production.

-In summary, Professor Pranut Potiyaraj, Ph.D., research project offers a promising path to overcome energy access and affordability challenges.
-It taps into Thailand's natural zinc resources to provide clean, sustainable energy solutions.
-By creating a secure and cost-effective means of energy storage and distribution, this project aligns seamlessly with SDG 7's goals of ensuring universal access to affordable, reliable, sustainable, and modern energy.
-It empowers communities with the tools they need to embrace renewable energy sources, bringing us closer to a future powered by clean and accessible energy for all.
+In summary, this innovative research project offers a promising path to continued energy access and potential solutions to affordability challenges.
+It also taps into Thailand's natural zinc resources to provide clean, sustainable energy solutions.
+By creating a secure and cost-effective means of energy storage and distribution, this project aligns seamlessly with SDG 7's goal of ensuring universal access to affordable, reliable, sustainable, and modern energy while it empowers communities with the tools they need to embrace renewable energy sources, bringing us closer to a future powered by clean and accessible energy for all.